-Raisa is a writer and producer with CBC's Parliamentary Bureau.
-You can contact her by email at firstname.lastname@example.org or on Twitter at @R_SPatel.
+Raisa was a writer and producer with CBC's Parliamentary Bureau.
+You can find her on Twitter at @R_SPatel.

 Latest from Raisa Patel